preciofishbone/OmniaDocs/quality-management/author/process-library/index.rst

 If you have placed an area for a clickable link in the wrong place, just drag the area to the right place.

-To delete a clickable are, select it and click the dust bin.
+To delete a clickable area, select it and click the dust bin.

 .. image:: clickable-dustbin.png